siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 - To use Premium Storage, you need to have a Premium Storage account.
 To learn how to create a Premium Storage account, see [Creating and using Premium Storage Account for Disks](#creating-and-using-premium-storage-account-for-disks).

-- Premium Storage is currently available in the [Microsoft Azure Preview Portal](https://portal.azure.com/) and accessible via the following SDK libraries: [Storage REST API](http://msdn.microsoft.com//library/azure/dd179355.aspx) version 2014-02-14 or later; [Service Management REST API](http://msdn.microsoft.com/library/azure/ee460799.aspx) version 2014-10-01 or later; and [Azure PowerShell](install-configure-powershell.md) version 0.8.10 or later.
+- Premium Storage is currently available in the new [Microsoft Azure Portal](https://portal.azure.com/) and accessible via the following SDK libraries: [Storage REST API](http://msdn.microsoft.com//library/azure/dd179355.aspx) version 2014-02-14 or later; [Service Management REST API](http://msdn.microsoft.com/library/azure/ee460799.aspx) version 2014-10-01 or later; and [Azure PowerShell](install-configure-powershell.md) version 0.8.10 or later.

-- Premium Storage is available for limited preview in the following regions: West US, East US 2, West Europe and East China.
+- Premium Storage is available in the following regions: West US, East US 2, West Europe, East China, Southeast Asia and West Japan.

 - Premium Storage supports only Azure page blobs, which are used to hold persistent disks for Azure Virtual Machines (VMs).
 For information on Azure page blobs, see [Understanding Block Blobs and Page Blobs](http://msdn.microsoft.com/library/azure/ee691964.aspx).
 Premium Storage does not support the Azure Block Blobs, Azure Files, Azure Tables, or Azure Queues.